 Most dumpster divers aren't interested in cashing in on recyclables.
-Instead, they're after the stored data inside tossed-out computers, laptops, tablets and smartphones.
-Even if your business properly disposes its old computers, the same may not be true of your employee's personal devices.
+Instead, they're after the stored data inside tossed-out computers, laptops, tablets, and smartphones.
+Even if your business properly disposes of its old computers, the same may not be true of your employee's personal devices.

 File deletion isn't enough because data-recovery technology can readily extract deleted data.
 In fact, it's possible to retrieve data from physically damaged memory devices.
 Hackers doing reconnaissance on a business may check nearby dumpsters for computing devices.
 Other people may sell the data at black markets to others with the ability to exploit it.

 Finally, employees who fail to keep their devices' software and anti-virus up to date may expose your network to malware and other infections.